Advanced Trauma Life Support (ATLS) 10th Ed

 Throughout this interactive course, you will learn a range of comprehensive and adaptable trauma management skills, relevant to all specialties.

-WAITING LIST IN OPERATION FOR 24TH & 25TH OCTOBER 2018, PLEASE EXPRESS AN INTEREST USING THE LINK BELOW.
+WAITING LIST IN OPERATION FOR: 8TH & 9TH MAY 2019.
+PLEASE EXPRESS AN INTEREST USING THE LINK BELOW.

 Waiting list in operation - express an interest